blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_User_Controls--.md

 				}

 				/*
-				Everytime the user accesses the database we keep track of the number of times he connected.
-Whenever the user passes a reasonable number he should be rejected since he could be an attacker scraping your table contents and stealing company information You could a CRON job or stored procedure in your system in order to clean the Aggregate column within certain timeframes */
+				Each time the user accesses the database we keep track of the number of times he connected.
+Whenever the user passes a reasonable number he should be rejected since he could be an attacker scraping your table contents and stealing company information You could a CRON job or stored procedure in your system in order to clean the Aggregate column within certain time frames */
-				HttpContext.Current.Response.Write(controll);
+				HttpContext.Current.Response.Write(control);
-				if (controll > 5000)
+				if (control > 5000)
 				{
 					using (SqlCommand command = conn.CreateCommand())
 					{

-						//this breach has to be repported into the log files Log.SetLog(Session['userID'],
+						//this breach has to be reported into the log files Log.SetLog(Session['userID'],
 						"User account was locked out due to aggregate user control system", date, FAIL, HIGH");